alisw/boost/libs/outcome/doc/src/content/faq/_index.md

 ## Does Outcome implement over-alignment?

-Variant-based alternatives to Outcome such as {{% api "std::expected<T, E>" %}}
-would use `std::aligned_union` to ensure appropriate over-alignment for the storage of either a `T` or an `E`.
-This discovers the over-alignment for a type using `std::alignment_of`, which is defaulted to `alignof()`.

-Outcome uses `struct`-based storage, as described above.
-Any over-alignment of `result` or `outcome` will follow the ordinary alignment and padding rules for `struct` on your compiler.
-Traits such as `std::alignment_of`, or other standard library facilities, are not used.
+Outcome propagates any over-alignment of the types you supply to it as according to the layout specified above.
+Therefore the ordinary alignment and padding rules for your compiler are used.

 ## Does Outcome implement the no-fail, strong or basic exception guarantee?